DerekMor/new-booking/README.md

 # Exclusive Restaurant

 Exclusive Restaurant is a web application that allows users to make restaurant bookings.
-It is built using various technologies and frameworks and deployed using Heroku, Cloudinary and ElephantSQL, a description of all these is provided below.
-Here is a link to the deployed website. \
+It is built using various technologies and frameworks and deployed using Heroku, Cloudinary and ElephantSQL, a description of all these is provided below. <a href="https://new-booking-7a8727b77a73.herokuapp.com/">Here is a link to the deployed website.</a> \
 **Note:** This booking system would not be a whole restaurants website but only the booking system feature for one.
 This app has full functionality for authentication and creating bookings but is only a basic app and should be included in and styled to suit a full restaurant website.
 The current version has very little CSS and is mainly styled with Bootstrap classes to allow custom classes to be added to elements when integrating into a larger project.

 ## Technologies and Frameworks Used